Factbox: Key climate spending in EU's 'green recovery' plan

 Green funds would also come from the EU’s budget for 2021-27, worth around one trillion euros, and private money.

-Here are the spending plans proposed by the EU executive.
-They still need approval from the 27 EU governments and the European Parliament:
+The Commission will unveil the specifics of its climate spending plans on Thursday.
+Here are its spending proposals from a draft document seen by Reuters.
+They will need approval from the 27 EU governments and the European Parliament:

 The plan earmarks 91 billion euros per year in EU grants and loan guarantees for renovations such as rooftop solar panels, insulation and renewable heating systems.